alifcflores/e-core-manual-assessment/challenges.md

 ## Challenge #4
 - Calculate the test coverage from Challenge #1
-- Showing how you did this calculation along with a brief explanation.
+- Show how you did this calculation.
 - Please, do not use any automated tool for it.

 ## Challenge #5